 You can get the pattern for this plush by signing up for email updates (found in the submission box on the right side of the page below the search bar).
 If you have trouble signing up, you can check out more info at the main Monthly Crafting Challenge page, the FAQ, or by emailing me.
 Also, bonus! for today only I’m offering both this pattern and the one from August when you sign up.
 After today though, the prize is just this guy :) Though you can also purchase the older pattern through my Etsy if you’re too late.

 If you’ve already signed up for emails, that’s where the challenge comes in.
 You can get this pattern if you make one of the projects from this blog, my books, or my Etsy then email me or message the finished project to my Facebook where I have a really awesome collection going of your creations!
-Keep it up every month and you’ll get a new free pattern, so don’t forget to check back during April to see the newest creation!
-And if you’re still a little confused about the whole setup, check out the new FAQ and maybe it’ll clear things up for you!
+Keep it up every month and you’ll get a new free pattern, so don’t forget to check back during October to see the newest creation!